gdavidbutler/aima-c/README.md

 * Sensors are channels.
 * Actuators are channels.

-If there is nothing in the "C implementation" column, I haven't gotten that far yet.
+If there is nothing in the "C implementation" column, I haven't gotten that far.

 ## Index of implemented [algorithms](http://aima.cs.berkeley.edu/algorithms.pdf)